Skip to content

 Example:12=0.5=50%\frac{1}{2}=0.5=50\%21=0.5=50%

-These forms are useful when you want to compare values or use the answer in a real-life setting.
+These forms are useful when comparing values or using the result in real-life problems.

 • A denominator cannot be zero.